gvwilson/thirdbit/src/fiction/santas/index.md

 but airships are fragile things.

-"Number two stabilizer is back in action, captain," an elf called out from a control panel to Finner's left.
+"Number two stabilizer is back in action, captain," a santa called out from a control panel to Finner's left.

 "Thank you, Alpha Nine,"
 the captain said without taking her eyes off Finner's face.